Updated — Originally Published October 6, 2012

 Now that I had the regular fence post installed, I needed to work on the removable post.

 I used a “sleeve” to create the base for the removable post.
-You can see this on the ground behind me above, and these can be found in the fence section of your hardware store.
-I recommend getting the longest one they have for as much strength as possible.
+You can see mine on the ground behind me in the photo above, and these can be found in the fence section of your hardware store or surely even on Amazon like this fence post sleeve I just found here.
+I recommend getting the longest one available for as much strength as possible.
 The sleeve will be set into the ground like a regular post, but once set – your post will then be installed into the sleeve and secured with a couple of bolts.

 So, while the sleeve will always stay in the ground, the post can be removed afterwards by loosening two bolts: simple and effective.

 I set the sleeve in essentially the same way as the first fence post – but I went heavier on the concrete and reinforcement here as there was just less to bite onto.
 And did I mention to be very careful about being sure to keep the front of the post (now the sleeve) aligned with your guide line as well as vertically true? ;-)